Wansmer/treesj/README.md

 Presets for node can be two types:

 - With preset for self - if this type is found, the node will be formatted;
-- With referens for nested nodes - in this case, search will be continued among this node descendants;
+- With referens for nested nodes or fields - in this case, search will be continued among this node descendants;

 **Example**: